 Among the rich variations of seafood dishes we can find in Japan, Unagi (the freshwater eel Anguilla japonica) has a special place in Japanese hearts due to the rich and fatty flavor and the legendary health benefits.

-The best eels to make the dishes are caught wild and, unlike its saltwater cousin Anago, that is often simmered or deep-fried, Unagi is usually barbecued in a style called kabayaki.
-This traditional and laborious process in which the its fillets are grilled and basted in tare (a sweet-salty sauce) may look like very simple, but in fact it requires years of training of the chef in order to achieve perfection.
-The preparation methods are different in eastern and western parts of Japan and the tare sauce recipe, one of the most important elements of the process, is usually kept in secret by the owners of each eel restaurant.
+The best eels to make the dishes are caught wild and, unlike its saltwater cousin Anago, which is often simmered or deep-fried, Unagi is usually barbecued in a style called kabayaki.
+This traditional and laborious process in which its fillets are grilled and basted in tare (a sweet-salty sauce) may look very simple, but in fact, it requires years of training from the chef in order to achieve perfection.
+The preparation methods are different in eastern and western parts of Japan and the tare sauce recipe, one of the most important elements of the process, is usually kept secret by the owners of each eel restaurant.

 The dish also plays an important role in the regional cuisine of places like Hamamatsu city and Nagoya.
 In Nagoya, a variation of Unadon called hitsumabushi can be found and the difference from the eel/rice dish is the size of the slices of eel, the serving vessel and the way you eat the dish.

-Consumed for centuries, there is no denying that Unagi is a genuine classic of Japanese traditional cuisine and a popular dish due its health benefits and delicious taste.
-You can find Unagi in Japan all year round but specially during summertime, this Japanese delicacy will be deliciously available for you to try in your next trip to Japan.
-Make sure to put this on your foodie-bucket-list!
+Consumed for centuries, there is no denying that Unagi is a genuine classic of Japanese traditional cuisine and a popular dish due to its health benefits and delicious taste.
+You can find Unagi in Japan all year round but especially during summertime, this Japanese delicacy will be deliciously available for you to try on your next trip to Japan.
+Make sure to put this on your foodie bucket list!